pauloevpr/famcash/README.md

 # TODO

 ## Now

-- display planned amount in the category list
 - display plan editing in the category editing form
 - on desktop, improve the nav bar so it links to the main pages (home, categories, accounts); keep the plus and menu button still
 - add support for transfering